The World’s Best Budgeting Apps: Spend Less, Save More

 OVERVIEW

-This is one of the best free budgeting apps for people who prefer a simple, no-frills program.
+This is one of the better apps for people who prefer a simple, no-frills program.
 Navigating the interface is a breeze, and there’s a very good range of budgeting features for you to use.
 Using Wally makes budgeting almost enjoyable because the app runs smoothly, and there’s no hassle involved when entering data.
 The program keeps detailed transaction records, and you get the option to immediately assign a percentage of your income to a savings account.

 • Intuitive and easy to use